This article provides information about printing best practices.

 If the printer driver type is correct, you can identify the problem by performing the following steps:

-- Log on to the ICA session desktop.
+- Log on to a published desktop session.

-Add the following field to the save pool file on the Linux VDA:
+Add the following field to save the spool file on the Linux VDA:

 Log off and back on to load the configuration changes.